Love Island 2020 soundtrack – all the songs featured on the winter series

 Day 1

-- I Nonetheless Haven’t Discovered What I’m Trying For (Unique Combine) – Luke Chable
+- I Nonetheless Haven’t Discovered What I’m Wanting For (Authentic Combine) – Luke Chable

 - We Acquired Love – Sigala feat Ella Henderson